 Before 1995, the owner of a Copyright in a Sound Recording did not have any performance rights under U.S. Copyright Law.
 Sound Recordings now have limited performance rights.

-Nielsen monitor radio airplays, online streaming and music consumer behavior.
-Nielsen track what music people are buying in-store and digitally.
+Nielsen monitors radio airplay, online streaming, and music consumer behavior.
+Nielsen tracks what music people are buying in-store and digitally.

-They compiles data from more retail outlets globally.
+They compile data from more retail outlets globally.
 The sales info helps: